adrienls/Pulse-Oximeter/README.md

 License chosen thanks to [choosealicense.com](https://choosealicense.com/)

 ## Acknowledgments
-This MCQ corrector is a one weeks project of our third year of engineering school in France.
+This Pulse-Oximeter is a one weeks project of our third year of engineering school in France.